jedawson04/Applied-Machine-Learning-Homeworks/hw1/hw1-README.md

 I_{monks}=[0.8333 - (1.96 * SE_{monks}),0.8333+(1.96 * SE_{monks})] = [0.76,0.90].
 $$

-Similarly we may calculate the other 3 Hamming distance intervals:
+Similarly we may calculate the other 3 Hamming distance intervals,

 $$
 I_{Hpenguins}=[0.61,0.81]